luigibonati/academic-cv/content/authors/admin/_index.md

 ### About Me

+_Using computers 💻 to understand the world 🌎, one atom ⚛️ at a time._

 I am a researcher working at the intersection of physics, chemistry and computer science.
 I enjoy creating new algorithms to extend the scope of atomistic simulations and collaborating to apply them to solve challenging problems.

-➡️ Using computers to understand the world, one atom at a time 💻🧪⚛️